 How do you calculate how much you need and how much to save?

 The bottom line: YOU Must Create Retirement Savings.

-If you’re planning on relying on your monthly Social Security checks to get you by in retirement, and avoiding saving money each month for retirement hoping that Social Security checks will get you by, you might want to rethink your plan.
+And, if you’re planning on relying on your monthly Social Security checks to get you by in retirement, you might want to rethink your plan.

-What is Life in Retirement Like for Those Who Didn’t Save Enough?
+What is Life in Retirement Like for Those Who Didn’t Create Retirement Savings?

 The story brought a catalyst of change for Michael and his wife, partly because they had a financial picture themselves which included little savings, massive debt, and no cash reserves to help out Michael’s beloved aunt.

 Another story is of Jean.